omrisapir1/LMMS/README.md

 This repository is built around three non-negotiable principles:

 1. **No language decoding**
-   - The model does not generate natural language explanations.
+   - The model never generates natural language answers or explanations.
-   - Tokens are treated as *latent actions*, not as communicative text.
+   - Tokens are treated as *latent control actions*, not as communicative text.

 2. **Iterative Markov reasoning**
    - Reasoning is performed through a sequence of latent steps.